Spencer Torkelson Player Props: Tigers vs. Blue Jays

-The Detroit Tigers, including Spencer Torkelson and his .600 slugging percentage over his past 10 games, battle starter Alek Manoah and the Toronto Blue Jays at Comerica Park, Friday at 6:40 PM ET.
+The Detroit Tigers, including Spencer Torkelson (.370 on-base percentage in past 10 games, 62 points above season-long percentage), battle starter Kevin Gausman and the Toronto Blue Jays at Comerica Park, Saturday at 1:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Athletics.
+He had a one-hit performance in his last game (1-for-4) against the Blue Jays.

 Spencer Torkelson Game Info & Props vs. the Blue Jays